ZZROTDesign/alpine-node/README.md

 This is a basic NodeJS setup running on Alpine Linux to minimize the image size.
 This is meant to act as a base image for others to build upon.

-This image is a base image - attempting to run this image by itself will not work.
+This image is a base image - attempting to run this image without further edits will not work.

 Inlude this image in Dockerfiles by writing: